-Gore recommends home laundering.
+We recommend home laundering.
 If professional dry cleaning is necessary, request that the cleaner use clear distilled hydrocarbon solvent for rinsing and then spray DWR on the garment’s outer fabric before drying.
-Follow garment manufacturer’s instructions.
+Follow the garment manufacturer’s instructions.

 When the factory applied treatment can no longer be reactivated, apply a new water-repellent treatment available as a pump-spray or wash-in product to the garment’s outer fabric.
 More information under 'What is DWR'.

-GENERAL CARE INSTRUCTIONSEach garment has its own care instructions.
-Be sure to read the care tag before washing and or drying your gear.
+Each garment has its own care instructions.
+Be sure to read the care tag before washing and/or drying your gear.

-In general, washing your gear under a Normal Setting, warm water with a hunting specific detergent will remove most dirt and blood stains.
+In general washing your gear under a Normal setting with warm water and a hunting-specific detergent will remove most dirt and blood stains.
 We recommend a second rinse cycle.
 Wash with like colors.
 Do not use bleach or fabric softeners and do not dry clean.

-We recommend line-drying your garment; it uses less energy and reduces your impact on the environment.
+We recommend line-drying your garment.
+It uses less energy and reduces your impact on the environment.
 If you use a dryer, use a normal or gentle cycle with medium heat.
-For all outwear garments, whether hung or machine dried an additional 20 minutes of tumble-drying will reactivate the DWR treatment and is recommended.
+For all outerwear garments, whether hung or machine-dried, an additional 20 minutes of tumble-drying will reactivate the DWR treatment and is recommended.

-When drying the garment no longer Revitalizes DWR it’s time to restore.
-When the factory applied DWR treatment needs to be restored, apply a new DWR treatment available as a pump-spray or wash-in product to the garments outer fabric.
-A spray on DWR is easy to use and more efficient.
-After washing the garment, shake to remove excess water, close all pockets and hang preferably in an open area.
-Spray the new treatment evenly onto the wet face fabric.
+When drying the garment no longer revitalizes DWR, it’s time to restore.
+When the factory-applied DWR treatment needs to be restored, apply a new DWR treatment available as a pump-spray or wash-in product to the garment’s outer fabric.
+A spray-on DWR is easy to use and more efficient.
+After washing the garment, shake to remove excess water, close all pockets and hang, preferably in an open area.
+Spray the new treatment evenly onto the wet face-fabric.
 Toss garment into a tumble dryer on a medium heat setting for 40 to 50 minutes.
-Now, you can reactivate the DWR until you notice it needs restored again.
+Now you can reactivate the DWR until you notice it needs to be restored again.